-In our meeting back in September, we were all encouraged to be led by the Spirit of God.
+In one of our recent meetings, we were all encouraged to be led by the Spirit of God.
 It is imperative that we as believers be led by the Holy Spirit in all that we do – in our church services and in our daily lives.
 It seems this is being lost to a majority of those who once followed the Holy Ghost.
 I am firmly convinced that busy schedules, a need for entertainment, social gatherings, hours lost playing with electronic devices and a general lack of zeal for the things of God have greatly contributed to this.
 Why?
 People don’t need God anymore.
 They have learned to live life without Him.

 The church world as a whole, not all churches, have learned how to have church without the founder, the Lord Jesus Christ and the Holy Ghost.
 Many seem to focus on their social events, outreaches, and services without asking and waiting on the Lord to tell them what to do.
 It is His church after all.
 It seems we live in an age similar to the Laodicean church Jesus talked about in Revelation 3:14-22.